 Want to look great in five or ten years?
-On top of pressure to buy the most expensive skin care products, fashion magazines and beauty bloggers often tout the benefits of getting once-a-month facials.
+On top of the pressure to buy the most expensive skincare products, fashion magazines and beauty bloggers often tout the benefits of getting once-a-month facials.

 Sure, trips to a spa for lavender-scented pampering are a great way to relax.
 Over either a half or a full hour, your skin is steamed and sloughed, then soothingly massaged as a variety of masks and serums are layered on and wiped off, resulting in a glowing complexion.

 But those services aren’t cheap—often costing close to a hundred dollars or more.
 Shelling out that kind of cash not only drains away our post-facial glow but always leaves us wondering if we couldn’t get the same results from performing our skin pampering at home.